OpenDSU/docssite/pages/advanced/SeedSSI (RFC-010).md

 ### Function szaSSI.initialize(dlDomain, hpk, vn, hint)

-Description: Initialize the SzaSSI and load it with the desired parameters.
+**Description**: Initialize the SzaSSI and load it with the desired parameters.

 | **Name**         | **Type** | **Value** | **Description**                                                         |
 |:-----------------|:---------|:----------|:------------------------------------------------------------------------|